Abhishekkash28/Coffee---Store---SQL---Project/README.md

 This project involves a comprehensive analysis of a coffee store's data using SQL.
 The objective is to uncover valuable insights, optimize business strategies, and improve decision-making processes by examining customer trends, revenue metrics, and rental figures.

 ## Project Features

  - Data Analysis: In-depth exploration and analysis of customer behavior, average sales, and rental metrics.
  - SQL Queries: Utilization of SQL queries to extract, filter, and summarize data.
  -  Insights Generation: Identification of key performance indicators, such as average rent per customer and total revenue figures.
- -  Data Visualization: Presentation-ready results for stakeholders, aiding in strategic planning.

 ## Key Insights